 Mekabu Seaweed Tea

-After letting the seaweed sit for about 1 minute, you can enjoy the Mekabu tea.
-Packed with umami and accompanied by a hint of Ume plum flavor, the seaweed tea is very tasty.
+Packed with umami and accompanied by a hint of Ume flavor, the Mekabu tea tastes pretty good.

-Of course, you can also eat the green seaweed, which is tender, a little slimy with a pleasant crunchiness.
+You can also eat the green seaweed if you like.
+It is tender and a little slimy with a pleasant crunchiness.

 How to Make Ochazuke with Seaweed Tea

-For the unfamiliar with Japanese food, “Ochazuke (お茶漬け)” is a common rice bowl dish in Japan consisting of steamed plain rice entirely soaked in hot green tea or soup.
+For the unfamiliar, “Ochazuke (お茶漬け)” is a Japanese rice bowl dish consisting of a bowl of steamed plain rice entirely soaked in hot green tea or soup.

-Japanese usually enjoy the rice soup with salty or savory toppings like Umeboshi plums or grilled salmon flakes.
+Japanese people usually enjoy Ochazuke rice soup with salty or savory toppings like Umeboshi plums or grilled salmon flakes.

-Actually, we sometimes make the Ochazuke rice soup with a seaweed tea base, like the above Mekabu seaweed or the kelp powder for Kombu-Cha.
+We sometimes make the dish with a seaweed tea base, like the above Mekabu seaweed chunks or the kelp powder for Kombu-Cha,